 When guests become belligerent or get into altercations, they become a risk to guest safety.
 Even just playing loud music or having rowdy parties can be a disturbance to other guests.
 This can be a real issue for hotel employees trying to ensure that every guest enjoys their stay.
-Having an on-site or mobile patrol security officer who actively monitors for guest behavior and specific areas where things can get out of hand, such as party/event spaces and pool areas, can help keep the shenanigans to a minimum and free up your front desk staff to focus on providing good service.
+Having an on-site or mobile patrol security officer who actively monitors guest behavior and specific trouble areas, such as party/event spaces and pool areas, can help keep the shenanigans to a minimum, This frees up your front desk staff to focus on providing good service.

 How Signal Security Can Help

 As a hotel manager, you should know the impact of first impressions.
 A poor perception of your property’s security can impact the entire experience.
 Guests then go home to leave bad reviews that hurt your business and help your competition.

 Luckily, there’s a solution.
 You can give your guests confidence by partnering with Signal.

 Patrols to Meet Your Needs

 Signal’s signature vehicle can be parked outside in the front driveway or near the main entrance.
 Guests will be assured by the sight of our distinctive patrol SUV from check-in to check-out.